SF Fleet Week 24: Union Square

 U.S. Marines with 1st Marine Division Band perform at Union Square as part of San Francisco Fleet Week 2024 in San Francisco, Oct.
 11, 2024.
 SFFW, now in its 43rd iteration, is a time-honored sea service celebration that allows citizens of the Bay Area to witness today’s maritime capabilities firsthand.
 Nearly 2,500 Sailors, Marines, and Coast Guardsmen will showcase their capabilities and equipment, participate in various community service events, and enjoy the hospitality of the Bay Area during the event.
-(U.S. Marine Corps photo by Gunnery Sgt.
-Courtney G. White)
+(U.S. Marine Corps photo by Cpl.
+Bruin Largent)

 |Date Taken: